tigershi/spring-boot-netty-http-web/README.md

 * similar with springmvc，easy to learn
 * support path value configure use annotation
 * support parameter annotation and parameter auto-inject
+* support epoll and io_uring in linux os

 # quick start